-The care plan is an interdisciplinary communication tool that must include measureable objectives and time frames and must describe the services that are to be provided to attain or maintain the resident's highest practicable physical, mental, and psychosocial well-being.
-The care plan must be person- centered and reflect the resident's needs, strengths, goals, life history and preferences consistent with the resident's rights, and must be reviewed and revised by the interdisciplinary team (IDT) after each assessment, including both the comprehensive and quarterly review assessment, and the services provided or arranged must be consistent with the resident's written person-centered care plan.
+A person-centered comprehensive care plan must be developed and implemented for each resident, consistent with the resident's rights and measurable objectives, a description of the services to be provided, and timeframes to attain or maintain the resident's medical, nursing, and mental and psychological needs identified in the assessment.
+The care plan must reflect the resident's needs, strengths, goals, life history and preferences consistent with the resident's rights, and must be reviewed and revised by the interdisciplinary team (IDT) after each assessment, including both the comprehensive and quarterly review assessment, and the services provided or arranged must be consistent with the resident's written person-centered care plan.